 Alex Kirk enters his second season as the head women's golf coach at Dartmouth in 2013-14.
-The head golf pro at the Hanover Country Club was appointed head coach in July of 2012.
+The head golf pro at the Hanover Country Club was appointed the Carolyn A. Pelzel '54a Head Coach of Women's Golf in July of 2012.

 During his first year at the helm of the Big Green program, Kirk led Dartmouth to a seventh place finish at the Ivy League Championship.
 In 2012-13, Dartmouth had a pair of top-four finishes and four top-ten team results.
 Two different players shared low individual medalist honors as Sarah Knapp won a pair of events and Janet Lee won at the Roar-ee Invitational.
 The best finish for the team was at the Wofford Invitational where they placed third out of 16 teams.